How to stick with your financial goals

 Five years ago I was deep in debt, terrified of speaking in public and scared to share my writing with anyone in case they didn’t like it.
 Today, I’m almost debt-free, speaking in front of groups of people several times a month and writing for a number of different outlets.
 Nothing magical happened that allowed me to conquer my fears, I just got tired of being constantly afraid of all the things that could go wrong and so I decided to try to get excited about the things that could go right instead.
 What I learned along the way is that nothing beats the feeling when things go right and even when things go sideways, there’s always a lesson learned and the chance to do something different the next time.

-Building a Tribe
+Building a tribe

 Human beings are designed to function best in communities.
 Whether you’re an introvert or an extrovert doesn’t matter, we all need the physical, mental and emotional support that comes from our relationships with others.
 When we’re deprived of those close relationships it often becomes harder to maintain a positive outlook and high levels of motivation.
 When I first started goal setting in 2002, I was incredibly lucky to have a number of people in my life who were either walking a similar path or willing to mentor me as I created mine.
 Building a life in a new country, far from family and friends brings its own unique challenges and rewards and finding people you can trust and rely on takes time.
 Over the past three years, I’ve been gifted some amazing opportunities that required relocating away from my circle of friends and mentors.
 Each time has been hard but it’s also been a good reminder of how important it is to connect regularly with friends and surround myself with like-minded people in order to feel happy and keep myself on track.

 No matter how big your dreams, how specific your goals and how meaningful your why, if you don’t have people around you who know your history, understand your journey and support your crazy, impossible (but totally achievable) vision for your life it can be incredibly difficult to maintain the momentum you need to get you where you want to go.
 Your tribe doesn’t have to be huge but every member needs to be someone whose energy fuels your dreams rather than diminishes them; people who you can inspire as much as they inspire you.
-Distance can make things harder but it can also remind you of what’s important and force you to push a little harder for what you want.
+The distance can make things harder but it can also remind you of what’s important and force you to push a little harder for what you want.

 Life is a journey.
 Our goals help us define the path we want to take but simply setting a goal doesn’t guarantee that we’ll get there.
 We have to drive ourselves to start and motivate ourselves to continue, no matter what shows up along the way.
 Having a clear vision of what we’re walking towards, knowing why we want to get there, walking through our fears of the unknown and seeking out the help and support of a good ‘tribe’ all help fuel that inner fire that will drive us forward when things are good and keep us moving when times get tough.
-I firmly believe that we can each achieve whatever we set our minds to, if we’re willing to work hard enough to get it.
+I firmly believe that we can each achieve whatever we set our minds to if we’re willing to work hard enough to get it.
 To quote Einstein: “if we did all that we are capable of, we would literally astound ourselves.”
 Why not give it a shot: step out of your comfort zone, set a goal and astound yourself?